medic/cht-docs/content/en/apps/features/targets/_index.md

 Clicking on an aggregate widget navigates to a detailed view with a breakdown of target data by individual CHW.
 The individual performance of each CHW is displayed on the right.
 If a CHW is performing below the target goal, their value will be highlighted in red.

-Note: The data displayed is based directly on CHW targets, thus subject to the same limitations.
-If a CHW has synced their data, but a manager has not synced, data displayed will not be up to date (also true in reverse).
+{{% alert title="Note" %}} The data displayed is based directly on CHW targets, thus subject to the same limitations.
+If a CHW has synced their data, but a manager has not synced, data displayed will not be up to date (also true in reverse). {{% /alert %}}